-If you own an Instant Pot, then you know how easy it is to put meals together for your entire family.
+If you own an Instant Pot, you know how easy it is to put meals together for your entire family.
 This Chicken and Wild Rice Soup recipe comes your way as a hearty meal to make any time you need a comforting dish.

 If you visit Minnesota, the state that adopted me many years ago, you have to have wild rice soup.
 There are so many recipes out there, and each respectable household has a version of it.

 Wild rice (affiliate link), Minnesota’s State Official Grain, is almost as old as history itself.
 It is the seed of grass that grows successfully in marshes and paddies in northern Minnesota.

 It is highly nutritional, rich in proteins and fiber, and low in fat.
 In addition, it contains potassium, phosphorus, and B vitamins.
-It has a chewy texture, and it is awesome cooked first and then tossed in a little bit of butter.
+It has a chewy texture, and it is fantastic cooked first and then tossed in a little bit of butter.

-Why Make this Chicken Wild Rice Soup in the Instant Pot?
+Why Make this Chicken With Wild Rice Soup in the Instant Pot?

 Compared with other types of rice, wild rice needs a long time to cook.
 While I love taking my time and making all kinds of dishes for my family, sometimes I do not have enough time to cook.

-This is when the Instant Pot becomes an important tool for me.
+This is when the Instant Pot becomes an essential tool for me.
 For many years, I resisted buying new gadgets until one day when I decided to give it a try and buy an Instant Pot (affiliate link).

 I still do not use it to its full capacity, but I like making soups in it, especially when I need a quick dinner for the family.

 This wild rice soup falls into the category of making a hearty dish in no time, so why not use the pot?
 In about 35 minutes, you can have a gorgeous dinner on the table.